CosmosID/cosmosid-cli/README.md

                         -wf amr_vir,taxa
                         To specify workflow verions, define it by ':'.
 For example:
                         -wf taxa:1.1.0,amr_vir
+  --fastqc-only
+                        Skip workflows selection, fastq files will be processed through the FastQC workflow.
   --forward-primer FORWARD_PRIMER
                         Only for 'ampliseq' workflow --reverse-primer REVERSE_PRIMER